top of page

 Ringer Pot

 The Board of Directors will set the entry and specific rules and payouts for the season-long Ringer pot at the beginning of each year.
 There is a Gross Ringer pot and a Net Ringer pot.
 Members may enter either one or both.
 The Net Ringer pot uses 100% Home Course Handicap.
-The Tournament Committee uses the Tournament Pairings Program (TPP) of the GHIN software to determine the flights, targeting a spread of participants as equal as possible per flight. (o.2008, r.2013)
+The Tournament Committee uses the Tournament software to determine the flights, targeting a spread of participants as equal as possible per flight. (o.2008, r.2023)

 Closest to the Flagstick

 The Closest to the Flagstick game on each of the par-3 holes is included in the entry fee for each tournament.
 All members who have signed up and have paid for the tournament are eligible to win a Closest to the Flagstick game.
-The ball must be on the putting surface to be eligible for the Closest to the Flagstick Award.
-Gift cards are awarded. (o.2006, r.2013, r.2018)
+The ball must be on the putting surface to be eligible for the Closest to the Flagstick.
+Winners will be awarded gift cards. (o.2006, r.2013, r.2018)

 POLICIES AFFECTING TOURNAMENT PAYOUTS